Student Handbook

 A. Tardies/Check-ins

-A student will receive an excused late to school tardy (for personal illness, death in the family, or doctor’s appointment) providing that the parent writes a note that includes the date, student’s name, reason for tardiness, and parental signature.
-This note must be presented to the school office at the window when checking in.
+A student will receive an excused late to school tardy providing that the parent writes a note that includes the date, student’s name, reason for tardiness, and parental signature.
+This note must be presented to the school office within 48 hours of the tardy.

 B. Late To School Tardy Consequences

-- 1st – 4th tardy – documentation by administration and student warning.
-Letters are mailed home to parents on the 3rd and 4th tardy.
+• 1st – 4th tardy – documentation by administration and student warning.
+Emails are sent to parents on the 3rd and 4th tardy.
+Tardy to school is considered 7:30 to 10:40.

-- Tardy documentation begins anew each nine weeks.
+• Tardy documentation begins new each nine weeks.

 C. Check-outs